ML and AI technologies for software as a medical device

 - Conduct premarket review for those SaMD that require premarket submission to demonstrate reasonable assurance of safety and effectiveness and establish clear expectations for manufacturers of AI/ML-based SaMD to manage patient risks throughout the lifecycle continually;

-- Expect manufacturers to monitor the AI/ML device and incorporate a risk management, and change control, and other approaches outlined in “Deciding When to Submit a 510(k) for a Software Change to an Existing Device” in development, validation, and execution of the algorithm changes (SaMD Pre-Specifications and Algorithm Change Protocol); and
+- Expect manufacturers to monitor the AI/ML device and incorporate risk management, change control, and other approaches outlined in “Deciding When to Submit a 510(k) for a Software Change to an Existing Device” in the development, validation, and execution of the algorithm changes (SaMD Pre-Specifications and Algorithm Change Protocol); and

 - Enable increased transparency to users and FDA using postmarket real-world performance and post-marketing surveillance reporting to maintain continued safety and effectiveness assurance.

 SaMD Pre-Specifications and Algorithm Change Protocols

 SaMD Pre-Specifications (SPS)

 A SaMD manufacturer’s anticipated modifications to performance, inputs, or changes related to the intended use of AI/ML-based SaMD.